-Depreciation and amortization expense of \$127.9 million for fiscal 2017 decreased \$1.7 million, or 1.3%, primarily due to the acceleration of depreciation expense recorded in the prior year for assets taken out of service.
-Net interest expense of \$75.3 million for fiscal 2017 increased \$0.2 million, or 0.2%, primarily due to incremental borrowings under our revolving credit facility during fiscal 2017, substantially offset by savings from the refinancing of certain of our senior notes completed in the second quarter of fiscal 2017.
+Depreciation and amortization expense of \$125.2 million for fiscal 2018 decreased \$2.7 million, or 2.1%, primarily due to the acceleration of depreciation expense recorded in the prior year for assets taken out of service.
+Net interest expense of \$77.4 million for fiscal 2018 increased \$2.1 million, or 2.8%, primarily due to an increase in benchmark interest rates and higher average outstanding borrowings under the Partnership's revolving credit facility.
+Nonetheless, we repaid \$19.0 million under our revolver from operating cash flows during fiscal 2018, which reduced outstanding revolver borrowings to \$143.6 million at the end of the fiscal year, compared to \$162.6 million at the end of fiscal 2017.

-During fiscal 2017, we succeeded in accomplishing many significant goals that will provide further support for our long-term strategic growth initiatives.
-The following highlight a few key accomplishments for fiscal 2017:
+During fiscal 2018, we succeeded in accomplishing many significant goals that will provide further support for our long-term strategic growth initiatives.
+The following highlights a few key accomplishments for fiscal 2018: